n8henrie/pycookiecheat/CONTRIBUTING.md

         $ git clone git@github.com:your_name_here/pycookiecheat.git
         $ cd pycookiecheat

-1. Check out the `dev` branch, where development happens prior to being merged into `master`.
-Your changes should be based on the `dev` branch, and your PR should eventually be requested against my `dev` branch.

-        $ git checkout dev

 1. Install your local copy into a virtualenv (`venv` in modern python).
 Some linux distributions will require you to install `python-venv` or `python3-venv`, other times it will already be bundled with python.
 There